mnksmith/oceana_illegalfishing/README.md

 ### The contents of this repo

-Here you can find some tagged vessel tracking training data from GFW, and an example notebook for a first-pass classifier based on a logistic regression.
+Here you can find an example notebook for a first-pass classifier based on a logistic regression.
+Feel free to reach out for train/test vessel track datasets.